Ven-Ture: (verb) to embark on a journey; to invest; dare to go.

 Considered a key "connector" roadway throughout Osceola County, Vine Street is well-positioned for transformation from a thoroughfare into a true destination.
 This means developing an area that offers residents and visitors a distinct sense of place through a mix of commercial and residential options.
 The area will also promote urban design while still emphasizing green spaces, the preservation of historical elements and a nostalgic, "Old Florida" feel.

 The City of Kissimmee is currently collaborated with Osceola County and LYNX who developed an Alternatives Analysis (AA) for U.S. 192.
 The completed effort provided a clear understanding of transportation needs throughout the Corridor, along with an outline of solutions that play a key role in enhancing local communities.
 This sites provides the most current information on the Vine Street Redevelopment Plan.
-More information about this effort can be found here.

 Goals & Objectives